 Associate Professor, Health Management and Policy

-September 20, 2017, Faculty, Health Management and Policy, Health Care Policy
+September 20, 2017, Faculty, Health Management and Policy, Aging, Health Care Policy

 The United States spends more on health care than any other developed country, yet the quality of health care and life expectancy in the US are well below its peer nations.
 That discrepancy is the impetus for Andrew Ryan's research.

 "There's this idea that you get what you pay for--and that the high cost of health care in this country means people are getting the best possible care," says Ryan, an associate professor of health management and policy at the University of Michigan School of Public Health.
 "Over the past couple decades, evidence has emerged to show that that's not actually the case."

 In addition, high health care spending in this country has become a social problem for a number of reasons, Ryan explains.

 "First, it takes a heavy toll on Medicare and Medicaid," he says.
 "On the private side, the high rates of spending cause high premiums and high cost sharing.
 These have negative consequences for people financially and also on the quality of the health care they receive."